 About Willie Wat, the artist

-I was born in Watsonville, California, where I learned how to hang out with the homies and not get beat up.
-At Watsonville High School, I drew on the desks and doodled all over the tests.
+I was born in Watsonville, CA, where I learned how to hang with the homies and appreciate good Mexican food.
+I would draw on the desks and doodle all over my tests.

 At San Jose State University, I took all the art classes that caught my interest, from glass blowing to sculpting to painting, and graduated with a BS in Graphic Design with an emphasis in Illustration.